irrationalistic/atom-tasks/README.md

 ![example](https://raw.githubusercontent.com/irrationalistic/atom-tasks/master/images/tasks_example.png)

-Special formatting for .todo files.
+Special formatting for .todo and .taskpaper files.
 Allows you to easily add, complete, and archive your tasks.

+Adjust the settings to match your ideal style.
+Change the markers to '-' to match taskpaper.

 This is based primarily off of https://github.com/aziz/PlainTasks